WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Emma-Karoune/Weekly-Meetings.md

 #### Who helped you this week?

-* KW - thanks for the super chat last week.
+* KW - thanks for the super chat last night about my new project idea.

 #### What did you achieve?